7 Data import

 Note that the values in the meal_plan variable have stayed the same, but the type of variable denoted underneath the variable name has changed from character (<chr>) to factor (<fct>).
 You’ll learn more about factors in Chapter 16.

-Before you analyze these data, you’ll probably want to fix the age and id columns.
+Before you analyze these data, you’ll probably want to fix the age column.
 Currently, age is a character variable because one of the observations is typed out as five instead of a numeric 5.
 We discuss the details of fixing this issue in Chapter 20.

 students <- students |>